MatsCornegoor/strapi-docker/README.md

 1. Login with credentials from .env file
 2. Register server
-    > Name is database name from .env
+    > 'Name' is database name from .env and 'Host' is postgresDB
-    > Host is postgresDB
 3. Click on save